Brenham Banner-Press

 The Brenham Banner-Press is a daily newspaper based in Brenham, Texas, covering the Washington County area in southeast Texas.
 It is published on Tuesday through Friday in the afternoon, and on Sunday mornings.
-Owned by Hartman Newspapers, the Brenham Banner-Press offers a mix of local, state, and national news, as well as information about community events and sports.
+Owned by South Texas News, Inc., the Brenham Banner-Press offers a mix of local, state, and national news, as well as information about community events and sports.

 History

 Southern Banner/Brenham Banner

 The Brenham Banner-Press was originally named the Southern Banner when it was first published in 1866 by John Gilbert Rankin, a former Confederate soldier in the American Civil War and a founder of the Texas Press Association.
 The Southern Banner reflected Rankin's opposition to Reconstruction Era policies by containing a distinct Democratic bias.
 In 1871, the paper was renamed the Brenham Banner and was published in semiweekly and weekly editions.
 In 1876, a daily version of the paper, known as the Brenham Daily Banner, was published by Rankin and a man named Levin.
 From 1877–1907, a weekly version, known as the Brenham Weekly Banner, was still published by Rankin and a man named McCrimmon.
 In the later years of the Brenham Weekly Banner, the focus of the paper shifted from Democratic political agendas to local and statewide reporting, covering news in nearby towns such as Burton, Chappell Hill, and Bellville.
 Rankin suspended the Brenham Weekly Banner in 1907.